We have natural estrogen blockers, professional brands. Try these products to balance your hormones and block excess estrogen naturally!

 Re:Estrogen Blockers - Timothy Long - email@example.com

-It is interesting to find your post today.
-Just yesterday I added to my Health Library an article on Tamoxifen.
-I hope everyone reads it, not only to avoid using it, but to see all the politics and corruption that goes on in medicine and government.
-It is past the time that all the people take their health into their own hands.
-Everyone should better research the medicines that they use, afterall, it is YOUR LIFE.
-Why put it in the hands of people that put money before your health?
-Before I go on, I must say that I am not a medical doctor, nor do I treat cancer.
+I am not a medical doctor, nor do I treat cancer.
 Having said that, there are many alternatives.
 I am not saying there are magic bullets that assure the cancer to disappear, but there are many others things to try that are not toxic like Tamoxifen, and many people have been successful.
-You may contact me directly for more information.
-I will end by saying that natural progesterone (Dr Peat's Progest E Oil) is very important to remove the excess estrogens in the body.
+The most important and helpful product to mention is natural progesterone (Dr Peat's Progest E Oil) to remove the excess estrogens in the body and to protect the body from excess estrogen.
 It is also a cancer preventative.
 Every women should consider taking natural progesterone.
-See the Thyroid post that also concerns itself with this subject.
 Here you will find a list of all the products we carry for women's health including many estrogen blockers.

 Re:Estrogen Blockers -

 I am a male bodybuilder and as you might know the more testosterone I produce the more estrogen naturally goes up!
 What could I use to stop the excess estrogen and/or the conversion of testosterone into estrogen.

 Re:Estrogen Blockers - Beverley - New Zealand

 Am on tamoxifen after mast. for estrogen receptor positive breast cancer.
 My doctor says that any additional estrogen in what ever form is a risk.
 Would like an alternative to Tamoxifen but I am not a gambler.